ellisp/blog-source/_posts/2018-08-01-business-expectations.md

 <img src='/img/0127-csp-pm.svg' width='100%'>

 This fits with a convenient narrative of business owners erring on the side of pessimism when Labour are in power but being more rational in their expectations with a National government.
-However, the statistical modelling discussed in the next section didn't find significant evidence of this or other party effects (on growth, on confidence, or on the relationship between growth and confidence)
+However, the statistical modelling discussed in the next section didn't find significant evidence of this or other party effects (on growth, on confidence, or on the relationship between growth and confidence).
+So we leave this one as a non-conclusion.

 ## Modelling growth on confidence (and politics)